What is an MRI?

 Continue to take any medication you would normally take as directed by your doctor.
 If you are diabetic, please follow instructions in your appointment letter.

-You will be required to fill in a Safety and Consent Sheet and bring that in with you, this is sent with your appointment letter.
+You will be required to fill in an MRI Safety Screening Form and bring that in with you, this is sent with your appointment letter.

 The Centre for Advanced MRI is located in the Auckland suburb of Grafton.
 We have rooms in the University of Auckland's Faculty of Medical and Health Sciences building, across the road from the Auckland Hospital, and within the Radiology Department of Auckland Hospital.